uber/piranha/legacy/javascript/README.md

 See the suite of tests in `test/test_refactor.js` and `test/test_integration.js` for more detail on how Piranha works and what kind of refactoring it can handle.

-### Running piranha as a command
+### Running Piranha as a command

-It can be convenient to run piranha as a shell command from any location.
+It can be convenient to run Piranha as a shell command from any location.
 This can be done by creating an alias.

 From the `piranha/javascript` directory, run the following shell commands (for the bash shell).